alex4u-a5i/TraderBot/README.md

 # TraderBot
-A crypto trading bot for binance.

-Install the python binance library.
+A crypto trading bot for binance that uses the python binance library.